Policies and Processes

 Purchases totaling $10,000 or less, including delivery, do not need price quotes.

 Purchases between $10,001 and $250,000 should have a minimum of 2 (preferably 3) price quotes.
-Quotations need to be detailed in the Source and Price Reasonableness form, which must be attached to the BuySite order.
+Quotations need to be detailed in the Source and Price Reasonableness form, which must be attached to the requisition in Oracle.
 Written price quotes are preferred.
 They should also be attached to the purchase requisition.
 It is the order initiator’s responsibilty to solicit the quotes.
 If competing quotes are not available or if the lowest quote is not the preferred purchase, the situation should be explained on the form.

 Purchases over $250,000 be submitted to Procurement Services to solicit the quotes via a ServiceNow request.